 Finances are virtually non-existent, and the WYLP is planning on ways to attract dues-paying members.
-The struggling to come back from near-extinction but has a dedicated core. e affiliate is
+The affiliate is struggling to come back from near-extinction but has a dedicated core.

-Media Coverage

 None.

-Other

 The issues that are of unique concern to the WYLP surround environmental issues and government intrusion.
-To and coal industries are crucial to the economy, and they have suffered from over-regulation and intrusion.
-This in which the WYLP is planning on garnering attention in advocating for Libertarian solutions.
-Wyoming he marijuana, but does not have legal recreational use at this time; however, hemp is likely to be the next hot issue. is is an area nas medical
+The oil, gas, and coal industries are crucial to the economy, and they have suffered from over-regulation and intrusion.
+This is an area in which the WYLP is planning on garnering attention in advocating for Libertarian solutions.
+Wyoming has medical marijuana, but does not have legal recreational use at this time; however, hemp is likely to be the next hot issue.

-Statement from the Chair